 THE KOSPI

 The South Korean stock market (KOSPI) closely reflects the fortunes of the global economy.
 Everything is represented in the index from autos and shipping to microchips.
 The KOSPI peaked back in May 2021!
-That's getting on for 3.5 years and has recently taken a anothe turn down.
-This backs up the claim that the global economy is slowing as demand contonues to decline...
+That's getting on for 3.5 years and has recently taken a another turn down.
+This backs up the claim that the global economy is slowing as demand continues to decline...

 When the percentage of stocks in the US SP500 above their 150 day MA, is 10 or lower this represents the best time to re-enter a market at the point of maximum pain (or pessimism).
 Be greedy when others are fearful...